 First ladies have used White House social events and entertainment to extend and strengthen presidential networks.
-Bringing together decision-makers from the administration, the executive branch,
+Bringing together decision-makers from the administration, the executive branch, the Congress, and Washington society provides opportunities for relationship-building and conversation

 12 Jan Jarboe Russell, Lady Bird, A Biography of Mrs. Johnson.
 New York: Taylor Trade Publishing, 1999. passim.
 MaryAnne Borrelli, The Politics of the President's Wife.
 College Station: Texas A&M University Press, 2011. p.
 116.